BicycleTips/bicycletips.github.io/_posts/2022-06-06-Unbound-Grav24-2022-ride-review.md

 Planning for this adventure started in 2019 after I completed the 100 mile event at what was then known as Dirty Kanza.
 In July 2019, Wagner (Wags) and I went to Emporia for the Lunar Kanza, there I got a golden ticket, allowing me to bypass the lotto.

 I signed up for 2020, covid happened.
 I deferred to 2021.
 2021 happened.
-I had a worse year in 2021 than I did in 2020, found out I had a heart issue (afib) and kidney stones, random other things.
+I had a worse year in 2021 than I did in 2020, found out I had a heart issue (Afib) and kidney stones, random other things.
 I deferred out of 2021.

 Wags and I went to Emporia in 2021 anyways.
 [It was an absolute f'n blast](https://www.bicycletips.com/unbound-gravel-2021).